+The fair value measurement of the property rights has been categorised as Level 3 fair value based on the inputs to the valuation techniques used.
 The following table shows the valuation technique used in measuring the fair value of land held from emphyteutical grant, as well as the significant unobservable inputs used.